LamineNdy/LamineNdy/README.md

 ### Hi I am Lamine 👋🏾

 I’m a software engineer living in Paris, France.
-I'm a software engineer at [Streamroot](https://streamroot.io/).
+I'm a software engineer.

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning about AI
-- 💬 Ask me about iOS development, Swift
+- 💬 Ask me about iOS development and Swift
 - 📫 How to reach me: [Twitter](https://twitter.com/laminendy).
 - 😄 Pronouns: He/Him